 Theo Heller, M.D.

-Clinical Research Section - Translational Hepatology Unit, Liver Diseases Branch
+Translational Hepatology Section, Liver Diseases Branch

 Liver disease presents a unique confluence of many disciplines, in both the basic science and clinical realms.
 Additionally, there are many unanswered questions in terms of basic hepatic biology and the development of liver disease.
 Our laboratory is interested in testing hypotheses in clinical situations that can be translated into laboratory projects, which in turn might lead to fundamental biologic insights and improved disease management.
 A philosophical approach is that clinical observations can sometimes best be explained at the bench and that human disease investigation is in many ways better than a model—it is a direct study of authentic biology.
 It is believed that human disease is a window into biology and that by studying diseases, some rare, derived concepts may be extrapolated to a far broader understanding of biologic principles.